-Today’s knowledge and trends differ from what participants will remember from their own childhood and youth.
+Today’s knowledge and trends differ from what participants will remember from their own childhood and youth, and they are always changing!
 Encourage parents and caregivers to continue learning, after this program concludes, about the world their children live in.
 Keeping up with current information relevant to a child’s real-life experiences will strengthen communication between an adult and their child.

 Format for Each 90-Minute Session

 Opening: introduces the topic and welcomes the group